husseindowi11/car-damage-detection/README.md

 4. **Distance**: Stand at the same distance for before/after shots
 5. **Focus**: Ensure images are clear and in focus
 6. **Coverage**: Don't miss any part of the vehicle

----

-## 📞 Support

-For technical support or questions:
-- Check the troubleshooting section above
-- Review API docs at `/docs` endpoint
-- Contact the development team

----

-**Made with ❤️ for efficient vehicle damage assessment**